adobrescu/Everli/README.md

 !!
 My notes

-Class definition can be found in change_directory.php:
+Path class definition can be found in change_directory.php:

-To tun the tests (assuming Everli/task2/tests/test.php has execution permissions and PHP cli installed):
+To run the tests (assuming Everli/task2/tests/test.php has execution permissions and PHP CLI installed):

 cd Everli/task2/tests ; ./test.php;

 Or (assuming that PHP CLI installed and in PATH):

 cd Everli/task2/tests ; php ./test.php;

 !!

 - Language: PHP